 Cynthia, a financial planner, struggles with one of her colleagues due to their conflicting working styles.
 “I get frustrated with her.
 I think the root of it is that we work very differently and have different communication styles.
 I’m very blunt, direct, and open.
 She is very careful and talks in circles, so I find her hard to follow.
 But I have found a way to work with her and appreciate our differences.
 When I’m pressing her to make a decision, she will ask me some questions that get me to pause and think about the best course of action,” she said.

 “This sometimes saves me from making the wrong decision or acting too quickly.
 Conversely, I get her to take more risks and think outside the box.
 We have found some harmony in the way we work and are more tolerant of each other.
 As we work with others, we have to appreciate how they think and make decisions, and how it can help for a better outcome.”

-You may not be able to completely avoid working with someone you dislike, but find ways to work around your discontents.
-This will increase productivity and workplace ambience.
+You may not be able to completely avoid working with someone you dislike, but find ways to work around your discontent.
+This will increase productivity and workplace ambiance.
 If you both know what it is that creates problems between you, it will be easier to work together in harmony.

 2. What to do if you can’t talk it out

 Not everyone is in a situation to discuss problems with colleagues.
 Maybe the individual in question isn’t very reasonable, or maybe the person is your superior and you don’t feel comfortable confronting them.
 Whatever the issue, it is ok to feel that talking it out isn’t an option, and indeed you may be right.

 You may need to find ways of working around these people, and learn how to keep yourself calm and professional when faced with someone who raises your hackles.
 Mawii works at a women’s organization.
 Her ideological beliefs differ from those of some of her superiors.